-It is a good idea for any company that is thinking of having a custom software system or perhaps a business mobile application developed for their company, to gain a basic understanding of the software development lifecycle, so they are prepared in advance.
+For any company that is thinking of having a custom software system or mobile application developed, it is a good idea to gain a basic understanding of the software development cycle.
 Here we’re going to break down the stages of the cycle so you can understand how your software developer’s workflow will impact your project.

 What is it?

-When building software applications, the software development lifecycle offers between six and eight steps to help plan the procedure.
-Companies may opt to drop or combine a few of these steps, but you can expect to see most of the following included in any software development lifecycle:
+When building software applications, the software development cycle offers between six and eight steps to help plan the procedure.
+Companies may opt to drop or combine a few of these steps, but you can expect to see most of the following included in any software development cycle:

 The software development cycle is used to improve processes and helps you to ensure each stage is fully completed before moving onto the next one.
 This helps companies work more effectively and can result in reduced costs in the long run.
 By identifying issues early on, the process will finish on time, and fewer issues will appear further down the line.
 Companies may choose a software development model or methodology to use alongside this cycle, such as Agile or Waterfall.